 Automating the Import Process

-The easiest way to automate this entire process is to use our free Google Sheet template, which has this automation pre-built.
+The easiest way to automate this entire process is to use our Google Sheet template, which has this automation pre-built.
 For those who want to build it themselves, here are the methods:

 Method 1: Apps Script Automation